Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: Overview

 Denote by $\Gr_k(\R^n)$ the grassmannian of $k$-dimensional linear subspaces in $\R^n$.
 Recall that $L^2(\Gr_k(\R^n))$ decomposes under the action of $\OO(n)$ into the direct sum of finite dimensional irreducible representations of $\OO(n)$ with multiplicity one, which we call $\OO(n)$-types.
 The set of all types is denoted $\Lambda_{k}^n$.
 For a function or distribution $f$ on $\Gr_k(\R^n)$, let $\widehat f(\lambda)$ denote its component in $\lambda\in \Lambda_k^n$.
 The spectrum of $f$ consists of the non-trivial components.
 The support of the spectrum is $\Supp\widehat f=\{\lambda\in\Lambda_k^n: \widehat f(\lambda)\neq 0\}$.

-\begin{Question} Given a set of $\OO(n)$-types $\Lambda\subset\Lambda_k^n$, and a non-zero distribution $f$ whose spectrum is supported on $\Lambda$, how small can the support of $f$ be? \end{Question} Let us provide context for this question.
+\begin{Question} Given a set of $\OO(n)$-types $\Lambda\subset\Lambda_k^n$, and a non-zero distribution $f$ whose spectrum is supported on $\Lambda$, how small can the support of $f$ be? \end{Question} We will provide an obstruction on $\Lambda$ for $f$ to be supported at a point.

+Let us provide context for this question.
 The relationship between the zero set sizes of a function and its spectrum is one of several flavors of uncertainty principles in harmonic analysis.
 For a thorough exposition of this broad area, see \cite{folland_sitaram}, or \cite{wigderson2} for a more recent overview.
 A typical support-type uncertainty principle asserts that the supports, or possibly the complements of the zero sets, of a function and its spectrum cannot both be too small.
-Such impossible pairs of small supports are called weakly annihilating pairs.
 In variations on this principle, the support could be replaced by an approximate support.
 In another type of variation, the rate of decay of the function or of its spectrum may be bounded from below.

 A classical example is the Paley-Wiener theorem, which implies in particular that the Fourier transform of a compactly supported function must have full support.
 A prototypical theorem due to Benedicks \cite{benedicks_finite_measure} asserts that an integrable function on $\R^n$ and its Fourier transform cannot both have zero sets of finite measure.
 The entropy uncertainty principle of Beckner \cite{beckner} can be considered as a variation of a support-type uncertainty principle, as the differential entropy of a function can be thought of as the size of its effective support.